 Baking is an artform that requires the right tools for success.
 In the course of writing thousands of baking recipes, we've discovered which products are essential for keen bakers.

 Read on to discover our recommended buys, plus find specific product suggestions courtesy of our expert buyer's guides.
-For more on equipment, visit our review section.
+For more on equipment, visit our reviews section.

 1. Cake tins